Biswajit20035/PS-2025-S8-Biswajit/README.md

 $$ Q = CV .......................(i)$$

 We will apply Gauss's theorem to calculate the capacitance of the parallel plates .\
-Gauss Theorem can mathemticallly expressed as
+Gauss Theorem can mathemticallly expressed as :

 $$\Phi_E = \oint\limits_S\overrightarrow{E} . \overrightarrow{dS} = \frac{Q _{in}}{\epsilon_o} .........................................(ii)$$

-We imagine a closed gaussian surface around a plate and total electric flux coming out of that closed gaussian surface can be expressed as
+We imagine a closed gaussian surface around a plate of total charge "Q" and total electric flux coming out of that closed gaussian surface can be expressed as:

 $$\Phi_E = EA=  \frac{Q}{\epsilon_o} $$